Car Backfires When Accelerating + Check Engine Light

 If the engine feels rough even outside acceleration, also see Car Runs Rough

-Good beginner move: write down the exact code first, then match the code with the symptom.
-That is much better than replacing spark plugs, coils, or sensors blindly.
+Good beginner move: read the exact trouble code first, then match the code with the symptom.
+This is much more reliable than replacing spark plugs, coils, or sensors blindly.

 Symptoms That Often Show Up Together